You Can Help Support Families Like Karsen’s

 My beautiful newborn son was raced to the Neonatal Intensive Care Unit.
 That’s when they discovered that one of his lungs had collapsed.
 And soon, the other lung collapsed too.
 A blood test showed that Karsen’s kidneys weren’t working.
 Doctors discovered that my baby had a kidney disease.

 You can imagine how shocked we were – and how terrified.
-After two of my older children had been born with cleft lips that required life-saving surgery, this time we were really expecting a healthy baby.
+After two of my older children had been born with cleft palate that required life-saving surgery, this time we were really expecting a healthy baby.
 Nothing in my pregnancy indicated otherwise – not even ultrasounds.

 Karsen was hooked up to a breathing machine in the NICU for a month before he could breathe on his own.
 He stayed for another month after that.
 Since he was born, we have been back and forth to the hospital almost constantly.
 You see, when Karsen becomes dehydrated, or catches an infection, he needs emergency treatment instantly.
 There have definitely been dark times, when we didn’t think he was going to make it.

 Karsen has just begun dialysis.
 And hopefully, by the time he is about 3 years old, he will be able to get a kidney transplant.
 In the meantime, we keep our bags always packed in case we need to race him to the hospital.

 Three of my beloved children – Daniel, Aleena and Karsen – would not be here today if it weren’t for the miracle-workers at Children’s Hospital.
 And unwavering, compassionate donors like you.

 You can imagine how many hours my husband and I have spent in Children’s Hospital.
 Sitting by Karsen’s bed.
 Walking the hallways.
 Trying to stay brave and hopeful.
 It may sound strange, but now it’s like a second home.